Teekafey/Hackerrank-Oracle-SQL/Weather Observation Station XVIII.md

 - ABS(MAX(long_w) - MIN(long_w)): Calculates the absolute difference between the maximum and minimum western longitude values.
 This represents the distance in the longitude direction.

+- FROM station: Specifies the STATION table as the source of data.